webmandesign/demo-content/michelle/readme.md

 - [*Widget CSS Classes*](https://wordpress.org/plugins/widget-css-classes/) - allows applying layout CSS classes on theme demo widgets,
 - [*Breadcrumbs NavXT*](https://wordpress.org/plugins/breadcrumb-navxt/) - for adding a perfect, SEO friendly [breadcrumbs navigation](http://en.wikipedia.org/wiki/Breadcrumb_%28navigation%29) (see [theme documentation](https://webmandesign.github.io/docs/michelle/#breadcrumbs) for custom plugin setup),
 - ...and you can use any other plugin you want.
 See [theme documentation](https://webmandesign.github.io/docs/michelle/#plugins-others) for information on some additional, tested and recommended plugins.

-## Quality of imported media files

-Please understand that **demo images (and other media files) will be imported in low quality** and you should replace them with your own (properly copyrighted) images.